rotanov/fefu-mmorpg-protocol/README.md

     subtype: <Item Subtype*>
     bonuses : [{<Bonus Description*>}, ...]
     effects : [{<Effect Description*>}, ...]

+Based on the context those fields may be wrapped in JSON object.

 Bonus application order is determined via order of bonuses elements.
 Same applies to effects.